Chengdu: Chunxi Road

-Located in the center of downtown Chengdu, Chunxi Road (春熙路) is a trendy and bustling commercial strip with a long history.
-It was built in 1924 and was named after a part of the Tao Te Ching.
+Located in downtown Chengdu, Chunxi Road (春熙路) is a trendy, bustling commercial strip with a long history.
+It was built in 1924 and named after a passage from the Tao Te Ching.
 Today, it is one of the most well-known and popular fashion and shopping centers of Chengdu, lined with shopping malls, luxury brand stores, and boutique shops.

 Anren Historic Town

 Anren Historic Town is located 39 km west of Chengdu.
-It was the hometown of Liu Wencai, a Qing dynasty warlord, landowner and millionaire.
+It was the hometown of Liu Wencai, a Qing dynasty warlord, landowner, and millionaire.
 His 27 historic mansions have been well preserved and turned into museums.
-Three old streets built during the Republic of China period are still being used today by residents.
-Museums in Anren have a rich collection of more of than 8 million pieces of relics and artifacts.
-A museum dedicated to the memorial of the 2008 Sichuan earthquake was built in 2010.
+Three old streets built during the Republic of China period are still in use by residents today—museums in Anren house a rich collection of more than 8 million relics and artifacts.
+A museum dedicated to the 2008 Sichuan earthquake was built in 2010.

 Luodai Historic Town

-Luodai was built, like many historic structures in the area, during the period of the Three Kingdoms.
+Luodai was built, like many historic structures in the area, during the Three Kingdoms period.
 According to legend, the Shu Han emperor Liu Shan dropped his jade belt into a well when he passed through this small town.
 Thus, the town was named 'lost belt' (落带).
 It later evolved into its current name 洛带 with the same pronunciation, but a different first character.

 Luodai Historic Town is one of the five major Hakka settlements in China.
-Three or four hundred years ago, a group of Hakka people moved to Luodai from coastal cities.
+Three or four hundred years ago, a group of Hakka people moved from coastal cities to Luodai.
 It has since grown into the largest community for Hakka people.

 Economy

 Map of Chengdu showing infrastructures and land use, made by the CIA in 1989.
-Note that city mostly ends at what is today's second ring road.
+Note that the city mostly ends at what is today's second ring road.